datascience-mobi/2021-topic-04-team-05/Meeting_files/2_Meeting_5_05.md

 -

 ## Questions
-- Beim pre-processing: sollen wir auch high-pass filters verwenden, die die edges enhancen?
-Weil wir letztendlich das auch als Ziel haben, aber würden diese andere Filter eine andere “Methode” sein, die die Bilder verfälscht?
+- At Pre-Processing: should we also use High-Pass Filter that enhance the edges?
+(It's also our goal, but would it be another filter that distorts the images?)
-- Dice Score: differentiation + loss of function
+- Dice Score: about Differentiation and Loss of Function
-- Bild Daten -> ground truth, Abkürzungen, Färbung
+- Our Dataset -> Ground Truth, Abbreviations, Coloration
-- Wie viel Mathe vom SVM nötig?
+- How much math is necessary in SVM?

 ## Plans for next week
 - Finish up the presentation (with the feedback)